 Mencius Moldbug is having a bit of a moment lately.
 Or he was, until a moment ago.
 He kept popping up on YouTube this summer, very openly panhandling.
 After a riveting half-podcast the word-count smoke seemed to dissipate, and I remembered what a one-trick pony he is.
 He never gets to the point.
 He just leads you around by the nose.

-Moldbug’s most black-pilling feat by far is his critique of the American Revolution.
-Supposing he’s right that the founders were rabble-rousing charlatans, and that King George did nothing wrong.
-So what?
-You don’t have to tell me things are bad.
-But I’m armed to the teeth over here in America, I can own land, and can’t be prosecuted for what I write on Twitter.
+Indeed, Moldbug’s most black-pilling feat by far is his critique of the American Revolution.
+His case that the Founders were rabble-rousing charlatans, and that King George did nothing wrong, is based on a small and cherry-picked selection of primary sources.
+Even if he’s right—so what?
+You don’t have to tell me things are bad, but I’m armed to the teeth here in America.
+Land is cheap—for the time being, anyway—and I can’t be prosecuted for what I write on Twitter.
 Contrast this with life under the British monarchy, where the government can literally murder your kid.

 So I fail to see the need for this huge blackpill.
-Power is always diffuse, even under an absolute monarchy.
-Rome began as a republic, and degenerated into a monarchy.
-Like any system, the problem with America is not form, but function.
+“The spider is curtain-bearer in the palace of Chosros/The Owl sounds relief in the palace of Afrasiab.”
+The problem with America is not form, but function.
 Personnel is policy.
 In the last installment of his “Gentle Introduction,” Moldbug essentially says that a worthy alternative only needs to exist, and when America implodes, this alternative will fill the vacuum, because people will just roll over and accept it.
+How very inspirational.
 Call me cuckoo for conspiracy puffs, but that’s exactly what Klaus Schwab thinks.

-You may say I’m a dreamer, but I think there’s a much simpler way.
-A republic and an aristocracy are basically the same thing.
-In The Republic, Socrates used the allegory of the ship’s captain to suggest that only the wise should participate in politics.
+In The Republic, Socrates used the allegory of the ship’s captain to suggest that only the wise should rule.
 But the unwise (both the shrewd and the misguidedly fervent) are fully capable of overthrowing the wise.
-Might I suggest an alternative criterion?
+Might I suggest the alternative criterion of virtue?
 Only those who have a real investment in the future have the right to decide the future course of state, and determining who they are is far easier than determining who is wise.
 Obviously, they are people with biological children, who have treated their investment (their kids) with the consideration and care it deserves, i.e., by maintaining a functional marriage to the other biological parent.